pivotal/docs-tap/integrations/tsm-tap-integration.hbs.md

 Sample applications are used to demonstrate how a global namespace can provide a network for Kubernetes workloads that are connected and secured within and across clusters, and across clouds.

+>**Note** You can also use Tanzu Mission Control (commonly called TMC) to install Tanzu Application Platform (commonly called TAP) on a managed cluster.
+For more information, see the [Tanzu Mission Control documentation](https://{{ vars.staging_toggle }}.vmware.com/en/VMware-Tanzu-Mission-Control/services/tanzumc-using/GUID-1BA391EC-A49B-44AE-A8C7-D72F6012EF58.html).

 ## <a id="prereqs"></a> Prerequisites

 Meet the [prerequisites](https://docs.vmware.com/en/VMware-Tanzu-Service-Mesh/services/tanzu-service-mesh-environment-requirements-and-supported-platforms/GUID-D0B939BE-474E-4075-9A65-3D72B5B9F237.html),